Top Things to do in Tanzania: Adventures and Experiences Every Traveler Must Try

 The River Crossings

 The most dramatic moments occur when the herds cross the Grumeti and Mara Rivers.
-You'll watch in stunned silence as thousands of animals brave the crocodile-infested waters, a true test of survival.
-Timing is everything, but the spectacle is worth the chase.
+You'll watch as thousands of animals brave the crocodile-infested waters, a true test of survival.
+Timing is everything in getting to witness this, but the spectacle is worth the chase.

 The Calving Season

-Visit the southern Serengeti (Ndutu area) between January and March, and you’ll witness a gentler, yet equally profound, part of the cycle as over half a million wildebeest are born.
-New life springs forth daily, often mere feet from waiting predators.
-It's a poignant, beautiful, and utterly wild sight.
+Visiting the southern Serengeti (Ndutu area) between January and March, offers another beautiful experience.
+You’ll witness a gentler, yet equally profound, part of the cycle where over half a million wildebeest are born.

 To experience this top of the things to do in Tanzania, research the migration's annual movement, as its location changes with the seasons.